W-Cooke/CS50_Finance/README.md

 The project involved creating a website that allows users to engage in imaginary stock trading by creating an account, buying, and selling stocks.

-To implement the functionality required for this project, I developed the following features:
+To implement the functionality required for this project, I developed the following features, found in app.py:

 <ul>
 <li>Register: This feature enables users to register on the website by submitting their username and password.
 The information is then stored in a sqlite 3 database.</li>